 As the Regulatory Hits Keep Coming, Proceed Responsibly and With Caution

 The new Families First Coronavirus Response Act (FFCRA) requires that certain employers provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
 The Department of Labor (DOL) will be enforcing these new measures, which will likely run into some privacy rule hurdles.
 Currently, the Centers for Disease Control’s (CDC) guidance on how employers alert others in a safe way that does not infringe upon privacy rights appears to be somewhat muddled, according to Kamber Todd.
-She recommends to err on the side of caution, as once an employee’s health information revealed, you cannot take it back.
+She recommends to err on the side of caution, as once an employee’s health information is revealed, you cannot take it back.
 And as always, when in doubt, check with trusted employment law counsel.

 HIPAA and COVID-19 Resources for Employers